What is Aldactone?

-Drinking alcohol can increase certain side effects of Aldactone.
+Drinking alcohol can increase certain side effects.

-Avoid a high-salt diet.
-Too much salt will cause your body to retain water, which may reduce the effectiveness of this medicine.
+Avoid a diet high in salt.
+Too much salt will cause your body to retain water and can make this medication less effective.

 Aldactone side effects

-Stop using Aldactone and call your doctor at once if you have:
+Call your doctor at once if you have:

 Common Aldactone side effects may include:

-breast swelling or tenderness;
+breast swelling or tenderness.